TELEPRESENCE AS ANTI-GALLERY

 Centre Pompidou, Kandinsky Library Magazine, October 20, 2021

-Ava Ansari, who has been working with the body, telepresence technologies, institutions, and collective embodiment as crafts, has been producing and hosting multi-scale telepresence workshops and live performances to connect distant bodies since 2010.
+Ava Ansari, who has been working with voice, body, telepresence technologies, institutions, and collective embodiment as crafts, has been producing and hosting multi-scale telepresence workshops and live performances to connect distant bodies across the earth since 2010.
 It all began with “The Back Room” (2010-14), an underground pedagogical and curatorial project they co-created with Molly Kleiman that bridged the political, geographical, financial, and environmental barriers of direct creative exchange between Iran and the US to circumvent the emotional, cultural, and political boycotts and media propaganda distancing the two countries.
 "Siting Performance,” a three-day five-channel bi-locational workshop that connected participants at Eyebeam in New York to Silkroad Gallery in Tehran in 2011 is an example of their early programs.

 They love pixels and the heterotopic aspect of the digital.
 Instead of focusing on the limitations of this medium, Ansari seeks the possibilities of telepresence activism.
 With video calling, one transcends the constraints of space and time.
 As a longstanding digital organizer, Ansari compares the post-COVID-19 epidemic of hybrid and online media consumption to the outbreak of digital photography.
 On the one hand, it is great that everyone is exploring the medium.
 On another hand, there is not much respect, attention, and experience for the media, its energy, tangibility as a craft, and the hardworking organizers who have been devising it for decades.

 With POETIC SOCIETIES, Ansari creates Temporary Autonomous Zones (TAZ) to liberate oppressed bodies.
 They describe the organization as “a flexible snake with elastic pores, where ideas and energies leak in and out.”
-Their work is also deeply inspired by the writings of architect and space theorist, Dr. Craig L. Wilkins and his theory of Celebratory Heterotopias (CH) described in his book “The Aesthetics of Equity: Notes on Race, Space, Architecture, and Music5” who also serves as the Honorary Director of Spatial Justice at POETIC SOCIETIES.
+Their work is also deeply inspired by the writings of architect and space theorist, Dr. Craig L. Wilkins and his theory of Celebratory Heterotopias (CH) described in his book “The Aesthetics of Equity: Notes on Race, Space, Architecture, and Music” who also serves as the Honorary Director of Spatial Justice at POETIC SOCIETIES.
 Excerpts from the book and its “Remix” section, where Dr. Wilkins presents his CH theory in the black vernacular, have been translated into Persian by Saleh Najafi and Ansari and performed by Ansari and Dr. Wilkins at Recess Art in NYC and other venues.
 A video of Ansari performing the Persian version is available on the POETIC SOCIETIES “Forgotten Networks TV” channel on Vimeo for public view.

 Most recently, Ansari, under the guise of POETIC SOCIETIES, has directed and produced the latest version of their hybrid-urban telepresence healing festival “REMOooOTE” between Detroit and Palestine in collaboration with artists and production crews working remotely between the two cities to create “an experimental-medicinal audiovisual participatory experience that works with remote somatic-sonic alignments as unifying acts of protest and protest as radical care.”
 The thirty-minute-long video immerses the viewer in a liminal space, layering and weaving visuals and language created by Ansari with guest poets, musicians, dancers, healers, activists, and community organizers mostly in Detroit and Gaza including eight interconnecting acts that work with water as a healing element with ancestral memory, the spaces feel less far apart.
 The video hypnotically moves the viewer through a somatic healing session with expressions in Arabic, Persian, Anishinaabemowin, and English, providing poetic background to the slow Palestinian genocide and linking it to the genocide histories and folk traditions of the other marginalized communities, bringing the viewer into usually inaccessible spaces—made newly accessible—through the work of Ansari with their collaborators.
 Ansari explains that most of the programs about the Palestinian genocide are presented in informative portions.
 But, their focus is on the collective embodiment of bodies through media beyond ration.
 So, the audiovisual experience, instead, works with our internal space to enable body thinking.